zenesys0069/zenvid-apis/README.md

 # Node Starter Kit 🔥Express, MongoDB, JWT Authentication, express-validator and more

--- Express
--- MongoDB
--- JWT Authentication
--- Express-validator
--- And more
+> Express, MongoDB, JWT Authentication, Express-validator, And more